Chart Color Schemes

 AreaSearch analysis of employment trends sees New Beith performing better than 90% of local markets assessed across Australia

 New Beith has a diverse workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 0.9% as of September 2025.
+The construction sector is notably prominent.
+The unemployment rate was 0.9% in September 2025, with an estimated employment growth of 3.2% over the past year, according to AreaSearch data aggregation.

-However, health care & social assistance has lower representation at 10.8% compared to the regional average of 16.1%.
-Local employment opportunities appear limited based on Census data.
-Over the 12 months to September 2025, employment increased by 3.3%, while labour force grew by 2.8%, resulting in a decrease in unemployment by 0.4 percentage points.
-In contrast, Greater Brisbane had employment growth of 3.8% and a drop in unemployment of 0.5 percentage points.
-State-level data from QLD to 25-Nov shows employment contracted by 0.01% with an unemployment rate of 4.2%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years, but local growth rates may differ based on industry-specific projections.
-Applying these projections to New Beith's employment mix indicates potential local employment increases of 6.0% over five years and 12.5% over ten years.
+Construction showed strong specialization with an employment share 1.6 times the regional level.
+Conversely, health care & social assistance had lower representation at 10.8%, compared to the regional average of 16.1%.
+The area appeared to offer limited local employment opportunities, as indicated by the ratio of working population to resident population.
+Over the 12 months to September 2025, employment increased by 3.2% and labour force by 2.8%, leading to a unemployment drop of 0.4 percentage points.
+In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point unemployment decrease.
+Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within New Beith.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these industry-specific projections to New Beith's employment mix indicates local employment should increase by 6.0% over five years and 12.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment